ijnek/naosoccer_sim-docs/development-statuses.rst

 * Launching an agent in a running instance of rcssserver3d
 * Sending Joint effector commands for all joints
 * Receiving the following sensory data; Joint Angles, Buttons, Accelerometer, Gyroscope, Angle
-* Receiving the following vision data; Ball
+* Receiving the following vision data; Ball, Goalposts
 * Simulating button presses through a CLI, similar to turtlebot3_teleop, from the ROS tutorials.
 * Converting nao-specific joint angle data to ROS-standard joint state data (`sensor_msgs/msg/JointState`_)